A timeline of events in the Jayme Closs disappearance case

 Oct.
 16, 2018 — Investigators say they don’t consider Jayme a suspect in her parents’ deaths.
 Authorities also dismiss a tip placing Jayme’s whereabouts in Miami as “not credible,” and say they believe the girl is in danger.

 Oct.
-17, 2018 — Authorities announce that investigators believe Jayme was in her family’s home when he parents were fatally shot.
+17, 2018 — Authorities announce that investigators believe Jayme was in her family’s home when her parents were fatally shot.

 Oct.
 18, 2018 — About 100 people join a ground search for Jayme after Barron County Sheriff Chris Fitzgerald requests the help of volunteers.
 The search turns up nothing useful.
 The Wisconsin Department of Justice announces it is sending therapists, comfort dogs and school resource officers to help students at the school Jayme attended.